followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/4 Command Columns.md

 ##### Angular

     <!--TypeScript-->
-    import { DxDataGridModule } from 'devextreme-angular';
+    import { DxDataGridModule } from "devextreme-angular";
     import * as events from "devextreme/events";
     // ...
     export class AppComponent {